jandk/tinybcdec/README.md

 The following features are present:

-- Pixel order with alpha filling: If the pixel order contains an alpha channel, and the source does not, the alpha channel will be set to `255` or `1.0` in the case of BC6H.
 - Partial decodes: The width and height do not need to be a multiple of the block size (4 in this case).
-- Z reconstruction ("Blue" normal maps): BC5 uses two channels to store a normal map, the library can reconstruct the Z value from the two channels.
-Clamping is done to prevent negative values or values above 255.
+The output width and height can be smaller than the input, and the library will handle this.
-- BC6H: BC6H is decoded to a Little-Endian Half-Float buffer.
+- BC6H: BC6H is decoded to a little endian half-float buffer.
 The library does not provide a way to convert this to full float.
 This can be done with `Float.float16toFloat` in Java 21, or with a library.
 This also means that the output buffer is twice as big.

-The library provides the `BlockDecoder` class, which can be used to decode, by specifying the format and the pixel order.
+The library provides the `BlockDecoder` class, which can be used to decode.
+A new instance is created by one of the static factory methods.
 You can let the library create a new buffer, or pass an existing one to save allocations.

 Given `src` is the compressed data, starting at offset `srcPos`, the following code snippet shows how to decode a BC1 texture.